Dhaka Fourth Division Football League

-Dhaka Fourth Division Football League (ঢাকা চতুর্থ বিভাগ ফুটবল লীগ) was the fourth-tier of the Dhaka Football League, which was the top football league system in East Pakistan (now Bangladesh) at the time.
+Dhaka Fourth Division Football League (ঢাকা চতুর্থ বিভাগ ফুটবল লীগ) was the fourth-tier of the Dhaka Football League, which was the top football league system in East Pakistan (and later Bangladesh).

-It was the lowest league division of football in Dhaka and was managed by the Dhaka District Sports Association (DDSA) under the supervision of the East Pakistan Sports Federation (EPSF).
+It was the lowest division of football in Dhaka.
+In contrast to the other divisions of the Dhaka Football League, which were administered directly by the East Pakistan Sports Federation (EPSF), the Fourth Division was administered by the Dhaka District Sports Association (DDSA) in cooperation with its founder, the EPSF.
 The league was only active for three seasons from 1966 to 1969 and was not played following the Independence of Bangladesh.
-Instead the amateur national league, the Bangladesh Pioneer Football League was introduced in 1981 as a long-term fourth-tier.

 History

-The Dhaka Fourth Division Football League was established in 1966 by the East Pakistan Sports Federation (EPSF) in cooperation with the Dhaka District Sports Association (DDSA), with the latter playing the main role in the league's administration.
-The innaugural match was played on 15 November 1966 at the Outer Stadium Ground 2 in Dhaka between Mirpur Sporting Association and Mogbazar Students Club, with the former winning 6–0.
+The Dhaka Fourth Division Football League was established in 1966 by the East Pakistan Sports Federation (EPSF).
+The league was run under the auspices of the Dhaka District Sports Association (DDSA).
+The inaugural match was played on 15 November 1966 at the Outer Stadium Ground 2 in Dhaka between Mirpur Sporting Association and Mogbazar Students Club, with the former winning 6–0.

 Members during the three seasons in operation were: